Thanos: Fictional character biography

 Investigating a temporal anomaly on Titan during "The Infinity Conflict", Thanos finds Pip the Troll and an older Eros who has come from the future.
 Eros tells him about an enemy made out darkness that will destroy Thanos in the future.
 Eros and Thanos craft a plan, but when they go to implement it Thanos is confronted by his future self who tells him to alter the plan to ensure his safety.
 The future Thanos then takes control of the past Thanos' body.
 Under the control of his future self, Thanos began searching through ancient temples and sites to find something that would allow him to eventually become like his future.
 Through his journey he was also forced to kill Adam Warlock who might interfere with his future's plan.
 After being unable to locate Eros, his future self tells Thanos that Eros was extremely important to his cosmic masterwork.
 Then after locating a moving comet Thanos goes to the comet which contained a treasure more powerful than the Infinity Gems.
 Despite the speed of comet being enough to immediately vaporize any being Thanos was able to get it since he "existed outside the norm".
 With this artifact Thanos was able to absorb every cosmic being that exists in his universe, eventually facing Eternity and Infinity.
 Despite their best effort Thanos defeats them and absorbs the two beings.
 He then merges with his future self finally taking the battle to the Living Tribunal and the One Above All.

-Facing the One Above All and the Living Tribunal, Thanos' future self went on to absorb both of them becoming the entirety of the Multiverse.
+Facing the One Above All and the Living Tribunal, Thanos' future self absorbs both of them, becoming the entirety of the multiverse.
 As the multiverse began dying, while his future self searched for Eros, present Thanos was locked away within his future's psyche not allowed to interfere.
 In a desperate ditch effort to prevent all of this Eros, alongside Pip, travel to different points of Thanos' past and tell him he is not alone and that he is loved.
 However, it is all in vain as Thanos simply did not care, but these temporal paradoxes did allow present Thanos to use that little access of his future's power to talk to Eros through his past selves.
 He directs Eros and Pip to his future's psyche and had Eros free him, but unfortunately this allows future Thanos to finally find Eros and had him absorbed inside his universe.
 Then Adam Warlock came and refuses to free Thanos because he would end up as Eros and tells Thanos that trust would be the only thing that would stop future Thanos.
 As his future self saw that existence was just a never-endless cycle which trapped all beings decided to commit suicide and "free" everyone from this "torture".
 Thankfully, Kang prevented Eros from going to talk to Thanos' past selves which allowed him to avoid capture.
 This caused future Thanos to get distracted which allowed present Thanos to take control and reset everything prior to his future machinations, while erasing his future in the process.